kineticdata/peripherals-bmc-remedy/handlers/ars_entry_create_attachment_ce_v1/readme.md

 }.to_json
 %>
 ```
-* It is assumed that all attachment fields on the connect form will have only on
+* It is assumed that all attachment fields on the connect form will have only on attachment.

-attachment.
+* Only three attachment can be mapped between a Kinetic Data submission and an ARS entry.
+The mapping must be a one to one between fields.
+This means the Kinetic Data form must have three attachment fields to attach three documents to a entry.